top of page

 Public Review & Approval Timeline

-The City of Anaheim will be conducting public hearings related to the DisneylandForward project and the City will accept public comments as part of the deliberative process.
+The City of Anaheim conducted public hearings related to the DisneylandForward project and accepted public comments as part of the deliberative process.
 To learn more about the City's process, click here

 bottom of page